cagataysarioglu/ECommerceBackend/README.md

-# An example of a multitiered working template.
+# A multitiered study outline.